BSides-Jeddah-CTF

 Okay, we know the version and the application the attacker used.
 Lets have a look at exploit-db.com and search for WebLogic Server and

 the version 14.1.1.0.0.
-I found a bunch of vulnerabilities but one was quite interesting: It allowed an Unauthenticated RCE via GET request - lets go for that.
+I found a bunch of vulnerabilities but one was quite interesting: It allowed an Unauthenticated RCE via GET request

 This vulnerability has the CVE-2020-14882 and this is the flag.